RosettaCommons/demos/protocol_capture/2015/MP_Dock/README.txt

    demo spanfile_from_pdb

 ## Running the Application
-Run the command.sh script provided in this folder:
+Adjust the paths in the command.sh script provided in this folder and run it:
 >>./command.sh
+For the paper, we used 10 output models and selected the lowest scoring model by total Rosetta score.
+More models might be better, even though probably not totally necessary since this does mainly sidechain optimization.

 ## Example Outputs
 Outputs are found in the output folder:

 1) 1AFO_AB_0001.pdb  - final decoy
-   The model should have MEM residues at the end representing the virtual membrane residue.
-This needs to be removed for mpdocking!!!
+   The model should have MEM residues at the end (HETATM lines at residue number 81) representing the virtual membrane residue.
+This needs to be removed for mpdocking in this revision even though for newer revisions you can leave that in.

 2) score_ppk_1AFO.sc - score file
    Total scores can be >0 because of clashes.
 This is not worrysome because you